H5a337230/NTLM_Dic_Attack/README.md

 # NTLM_Dic_Attack
 Python script to attack NTLM Authentication on web [dictionary attack method]

+You should install requests-ntlm package first for that, you can download it from " https://github.com/requests/requests-ntlm " or just use " pip install requests-ntlm "

 USAGE:
 python NTLM_Bruter.py(-h)           [ Displays help menu ]